 Though it may not be directly treating the noise sensitivity, stress reduction can do wonders for how you experience your condition.
-Stress is never helpful, which is why its reduction can go long way in helping you find some relief.
+Stress is never helpful, which is why its reduction can go a long way in helping you find some relief.
 There are countless options out there for ways to reduce stress, the key is finding the one that works best for you.
-Some examples include
+Some examples include:

 - Breathing exercises

 - Going on long walks